baiamc/ddo-ransack-timer/README.md

 DDO Ransack Timer
 =================

-This is a quick and simple tool to help track chest ransack timers using the LocalStoragfe API
+This is a quick and simple tool to help track chest ransack timers using the LocalStorage API